Recent news:

 In 1986 the radius of the ski jump was re-profiled and the construction point was reduced to 27 m.
 In addition, the upper inrun was equipped with a wooden frame.
 The jumpers of the ski department of the TSV, which was led by the long-time director Ernst Hofmann, were dependent on the snow conditions in the winters for training and competitions.
 Night jumping events that were announced at short notice were always well received by the spectators.
 However, a planned plastic covered hill could not be realized.

-The last official competition took place in 2002, with the guests from Degenfeld and Königsbronn providing all winners in the junior classes.
-The later Olympic champion and multiple world champion Carina Vogt from Degenfeld jumped 24 and 21 m as a 10-year-old girl!
-A lack of interest in ski jumping went hand in hand with the lack of winters and so in 2004 the only ski jump in the Ellwangen area was closed and the ski department was later also shut down.
-The Rottalschanze was finally dismantled in 2009.
+The last official competition took place on 19 January 2002, with the guests from Degenfeld and Königsbronn providing all the winners in the junior classes.
+The later Olympic champion and multiple world champion Carina Vogt from Degenfeld jumped 24 and 21 metres as a 10-year-old girl!
+The lack of interest in ski jumping went hand in hand with the insufficient snow conditions in winter, so that the only ski jumping hill in the Ellwangen area was closed in 2004 and the ski section was later dissolved.
+The Swabian Ski Association set conditions for investments that the club was unable to fulfil (fencing off the ski jump area, removal of trees in the surrounding area that had become too large in the meantime).

 to top